Using and Porting the GNU Compiler Collection (GCC)

 rarely used ANSI trigraph feature.
 For the C compiler,

-it disables recognition of C++ style `//
+it disables recognition of C++ style `//' comments as well as

-keyword.
+the inline keyword.
 For the C++ compiler,

-' is enabled as well.
+`-foperator-names' is enabled as well.

-The alternate keywords __asm__
+The alternate keywords __asm__, __extension__,

-continue to work despite
+__inline__ and __typeof__ continue to work despite

-'.
+`-ansi'.
 You would not want to use them in an ANSI C program, of

 course, but it is useful to put them in header files that might be included

-in compilations done with `-ansi
+in compilations done with `-ansi'.
+Alternate predefined macros

-are also available, with or
+such as __unix__ and __vax__ are also available, with or

-without `-ansi
+without `-ansi'.

-' option does not cause non-ANSI programs to be
+The `-ansi' option does not cause non-ANSI programs to be

 rejected gratuitously.
-For that, `-pedantic
+For that, `-pedantic' is required in

-'.
+addition to `-ansi'.
 See Warning Options.

-is predefined when the `-ansi
+The macro __STRICT_ANSI__ is predefined when the `-ansi'

 option is used.
 Some header files may notice this macro and refrain